A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-On the other hand N-body simulations are also made in order to evaluate the gravitational evolution of disc galaxies.
-Then among many attempts some simulated galaxies appear to have characteristics close to our MW, such that the processes at work in these simulations can be tentatively extrapolated to our own Galaxy.
-One of the studied process is the evolution of the AVR.
-A number of models have been developed in order to study the formation of the disc, specially to explain the AVR by secular evolution of the disc due to the effect of giant molecular clouds, spiral waves or even bar perturbations, or by heating due to mergers \citep{Dehnen1998MNRAS.298..387D,Aumer2016MNRAS.462.1697A}.
-In particular \cite{Aumer2016MNRAS.462.1697A} analysed N-body simulations and explained the differences between the observed AVR and the heating history.
-They assess that the observed AVR suffers from age uncertainties, which tends to flatten the relations (lowering the value of $\beta$).
-Their diverse simulations underwent very different formation histories leading to different AVR, showing a variety of possibilities on the point of view of Galaxy evolution, depending on the GMC masses, bar strength and spiral waves.
-They also claimed that there is no universal heating history valid for all populations because the heating process significantly evolves over time and with Galactic regions. {\bt The analysis of chemodynamical simulations shed light on the formation scenarios of various populations, helping to identify the efficient processes at work, but it is difficult to link a variety of simulations with different histories with the Milky Way evolution.
-In our complementary approach we ensure to have a realistic potential at the present time that it is interesting to compare with various simulations.
-In the case of the AVR, our result is compatible with a secular heating of the thin disc by GMC, but we cannot make the difference with other efficience heating process.
-On the other hand in \cite{2018MNRAS.476.3648N}, hydrodynamic simulations of a Galaxy similar to the Milky Way exhibit an AVR similar to the one in our model, coming from the settling of the gas only, and not from secular heating and radial migration.
-This new scenario is an interesting alternative to the secular heating by GMCs or spiral waves, although this is anyhow difficult to estimate how close this simulation is from the real MW formation scenario.}
+On the other hand, \cite{2019ApJ...878...21T} also made N-body simulations in order to evaluate the gravitational evolution of disc galaxies.
+Among the many attempts, some simulated galaxies appear to have characteristics close to our MW, such that the processes at work in these simulations can be tentatively extrapolated to our own Galaxy.
+One of the studied processes is the evolution of the AVR.
+A number of models have been developed in order to study the formation of the disc, and especially to explain the AVR by secular evolution of the disc due to the effect of giant molecular clouds, spiral waves, or even bar perturbations, or by heating due to mergers \citep{Dehnen1998MNRAS.298..387D,Aumer2016MNRAS.462.1697A}.
+In particular, \cite{Aumer2016MNRAS.462.1697A} analysed N-body simulations and explained the differences between the observed AVR and the heating history.
+These authors assess that the observed AVR suffers from age uncertainties, which tends to flatten the relations (lowering the value of $\beta$).
+Their diverse simulations underwent very different formation histories leading to different AVRs, showing a variety of possibilities from the point of view of Galaxy evolution, depending on the giant molecular clouds (GMC) masses, bar strength, and spiral waves. \cite{Aumer2016MNRAS.462.1697A} also claimed that there is no universal heating history valid for all populations, because the heating process significantly evolves over time and is different from one Galactic region to another.
+The analysis of chemodynamical simulations shed light on the formation scenarios of various populations, helping to identify the efficient processes at work, but it is difficult to link a variety of simulations with different histories with the Milky Way evolution.
+In our complementary approach, we ensure a realistic potential is obtained at the present time, which is interesting to compare with various simulations.
+In the case of the AVR, our result is compatible with a secular heating of the thin disc by GMC, but we cannot differentiate this process from other efficient heating processes.
+On the other hand, in \cite{2018MNRAS.476.3648N}, hydrodynamic simulations of a Galaxy similar to the Milky Way exhibit an AVR similar to the one in our model, coming from the settling of the gas only, and not from secular heating and radial migration.
+This new scenario is an interesting alternative to the secular heating by GMCs or spiral waves, although it is difficult to estimate how close this simulation is to the real MW formation scenario.